RV Living Full-time | What is it like to live in an RV?

 Luckily, we do have a fridge though that runs off electric and stays cool for up to 4 hours, so we don’t have to worry about food spoiling while driving.

-What’s the deal with Water?
+– What’s the deal with Water?

 Water preserving is a learned skill.
 Shorter showers are a must, turning off the water when brushing your teeth or doing the dishes starts to become a habit.

 Our Grey tank is only 35 gallons and fills up fast.
 If you are running only from your fresh water tank, you definitely learn to conserve water even more because that is only 40 gallons.

-What it’s like dealing with Black and Grey Tanks:
+– What it’s like dealing with Black and Grey Tanks:

-The emptying of the black and grey tanks can get annoying, but it does become a normal process especially if you are living fulltime and/or boon-docking.
+The emptying of the black and grey tanks can get annoying, but it does become a normal process especially if you are living full-time and/or boon-docking.
 Honestly, it is disgusting and stinky!

 We always have disposable gloves handy for release days.
 Our sensors to our tanks have never worked like they did when we first purchased.

 This product is AMAZING!
-You can read more about our Tank situation and why we recommned Happy Camper on our post: RV Tank Treatment – Comparing the GEO Method to Happy Camper
+You can read more about our Tank situation and why we recommend Happy Camper in our post: RV Tank Treatment – Comparing the GEO Method to Happy Camper

-What it’s like organizing:
+– What it’s like organizing:

 I love browsing around Target to see all the cute decor items, but I find myself thinking “where am I going to put that?”

-You will Never STOP Learning!!
+– You will Never STOP Learning!!

 There is so much to learn about RVing!
 For example; how to clean out your hot water heater or check and seal your windows and roof.